 \subsection{Main Results}

 In this subsection, we present the main results of this paper.
-The main results of this paper can be divided into two aspects, which refer to the revised gain-conservation equation with random arrivals in the high-SNR regime and a Laplace's-method-based EC approximation approach.
-The detailed analysis and discussion are provided in Sections III and IV.
-The structure of Sections III and IV are shown in Fig. \ref{struc}.
+The main results of this paper can be divided into two aspects, which refer to the revised gain-conservation equations with random arrivals in the high-SNR regime and a Laplace's-method-based approximation approach for EC.
+Detailed analysis and discussions are provided in Sections III and IV.
+The structures of Sections III and IV are illustrated in Fig. \ref{struc}.